Anton-Sam/cryptocurrency-trade-system/README.md

         }
     }
 ````
-IDataProvider provides you an oppotrunity to work with orders, balances and market data.
+IDataProvider provides you an opportunity to work with orders, balances and market data.
 To start backtesting use TradeClient.
 ````C#
 TradeClient client = new TradeClient();